5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 First, don’t agree with or act on what your suicidal thoughts tell you.
 Your thoughts are most likely lying to you.

 Don’t believe everything you think.
-It’s not your fault — it’s probably a “sick agent” in your brain creating those thoughts.
+Having thoughts of self-harm is not your fault — it’s probably a “sick agent” in your brain creating those thoughts.

 Tell yourself, “I make a positive difference in someone’s life that I may not know of.
 Someone out there feels better because of me.”

-- Reach out to a friend, relative, family, or a neighbor, or even someone you see passing by.
-Tell them about your thoughts and ask them to take you to a medical doctor or therapist clinic.
+• Reach out to a friend, relative, family member, neighbor, or even someone you see passing by.
+Tell them about your thoughts and ask them to take you to a medical doctor or a therapist clinic.

 You don’t have to do it alone.
 Reach out.